Local Government Areas

 LGA design criteria

-The ABS reviews Local Government Areas annually, and any changes will be applied by including or excluding whole Mesh Blocks.
-Mesh Blocks are allocated to Local Government Areas primarily based on where population is located.
+The ABS reviews Local Government Areas annually, and any changes will be made by including or excluding whole Mesh Blocks.
+Mesh Blocks are allocated to Local Government Areas primarily based on where the population is located.

 LGA name criteria